SpikeInterface/spikeinterface/doc/modules/sortingcomponents.rst

      prototypes with varying local spatial footprint on the probe.

-Please have a look to [Scopin2024]_, for for details on theses methods.
+Please have a look at [Scopin2024]_, for details on these methods.

 These methods are the same as implemented in :py:mod:`spikeinterface.postprocessing.unit_localization`